Erskine Stewart Melville: Facilities

-Sport
+Rugby

-Stewart's Melville College has won the Scottish Rugby Schools Under 18 Cup six times: in 1999 (in their first year of entering), 2006, 2011, 2016, 2019 and most recently in 2024.
-Stewart's Melville RFC, the successor to the Former Pupils Rugby club, play in the Scottish League Championship.
+Stewart's Melville College has won the Scottish Rugby Schools Under 18 Cup six times; in 1999 (in their first year of entering), 2006, 2011, 2016, 2019 and most recently in 2024.

+Stewart's Melville RFC, the successor to the school's Former Pupils' Rugby Club, was founded in 1973, following the merger of Daniel Stewart's College and Melville College.
+The club currently plays in Division 2 of the Scottish League Championship.